google-dorks

 Configuration

-• max_results: Sets the maximum number of results to return per dork query, with a default value of 100.
+$KEYWORDin the dork queries.
+It is required for effective operation. - max-results: Controls the maximum number of results returned per dork query, with a default value of 100.
 This parameter is optional.